-The Style to Content Learning Preferences Inventory is a research-based, online program that assesses 10 key learning preferences.
-The program begins with a preferences inventory, which is comparable to a learning styles survey.
+The Style to Content Learning Preferences Inventory is a research-based, online program that considers 10 key learning preferences.
+The program begins with the preferences inventory, which is comparable to a learning styles survey.
 When completed, the inventory provides useful insight into ways students prefer to learn and serves as a worthwhile complement to teacher observation of students in the classroom.
 Students’ learning preferences are fluid and change over time.
 Just as students are expected to accumulate more knowledge and skills, they should also be expanding their approaches to learning.
 Children come to schools from many cultures and experiences with varied attitudes about learning.
 With the growing diversity among student populations, more attention must be given to diversifying curriculum and instruction.
 Style to Content helps fulfill that purpose.

 STYLE TO CONTENT OVERVIEW